Dimitrios Diamantakos

-Dimitrios Diamantakos (Δημήτριος Διαμαντάκος; born 5 March 1993) is a Greek professional footballer who plays as a forward for Indian Super League club Kerala Blasters.
+Dimitrios Diamantakos (Δημήτριος Διαμαντάκος; born 5 March 1993) is a Greek professional footballer who plays as a striker for Cypriot First Division club APOEL.

 Club career

 Olympiacos

 Diamantakos started his career at Atromitos Piraeus, from which he moved to the youth teams of Olympiacos in 2009.

 Loan spells

 In 2012, he moved to Super League side Panionios on loan.
 In January 2013 he joined Aris on loan.
 He made 13 appearances without scoring any goal.

 In June 2013 he joined Ergotelis on loan.
 He had his best season so far by scoring 10 goals in 27 appearances in the league and in the cup.

 Return to Olympiacos

 Following his loan spell at Ergotelis, Olympiacos decided to keep him for the 2014–15 season.
 Diamantakos made his debut on 23 August 2014 with Olympiacos in the Superleague on a home game against Niki Volos and managed to score his first goal in the 28th minute with a close range strike.
 In February 2015, according to Russian reports, Arsenal Tula was close to signing Dimitris Diamantakos.
 With the Russian transfer window still open the striker reportedly was in the club's shortlist.

 Overall, he had little playing time in his first season with Olympiacos, having to settle for a role mainly on the bench.
 He scored 4 goals in 17 appearances across all competitions helping his club on its route to winning the Greek Cup.